clevepl/aspen-book-list/readme.txt

 1. Work with Aspen support and direct them to make an authorized API token for you.
 2. In your website's wp-config.php, add the line define( 'ASPEN_API_AUTHORIZATION_TOKEN', 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX');
-with XXXXXXXXXXXXXXXXXXXXXXXX replacing your API key.
+with your API key replacing XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
+3. In your website's wp-config.php, add the line define( 'ASPEN_API_CATALOG_URL', 'https://search.aspen-discovery.org');

+Do not include the trailing backslash at the end of your catalog's URL.

-3. Clone this repository and place it in the plugins folder.
+4. Clone this repository and place it in the plugins folder.
-4. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).
+5. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).

 == For Development ==